-Marsden Beach is a hidden gem located just on the outskirts of South Shields, north-west of Lizard Point.
+Marsden Beach is a bit of a hidden gem located just on the outskirts of South Shields, north-west of Lizard Point.

 When the tide is out, a number of rockpools are exposed, teeming with interesting marine wildlife.